 While deceptively simple, fiduciary-tagged gloves provide a cheap yet effective means for others to explore expressive interactions.
 We believe that exploiting the identity of hand parts can lead to interaction techniques that go far beyond current methods that cannot differentiate touches reliably.
+While our approach requires people to wear gloves, it allows interaction designers to rapidly prototype and explore meaningful interfaces, given this fidelity of touch recognition.
+This can occur well before research solves the problem of accurate bare-hand touch identification.
 We have just touched the surface of what is possible.